barbazul/1kfa/mod_guide_gm.md

  * Move the spotlight - be fair, let all players impact the narrative
  * Manage the pace.
 Let the PCs have some dialogue, but when it feels like they're hesitating, push quickly to the approaching dangers.
- * Get the guards into the room for a quick fight.
+ * Get some guards into the room for a quick fight.
  * As the PCs gain the upper hand, show signs of another threat (maybe the wizard himself approaches - it's ok to tell the story of what's happening *off-camera*)